akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 => "she should come with us down to Devon."
 However, the queen wishes her to stay (or other cause), to help with a favoured project or some such. (we can chronicle them publicly visiting poor/sick/etc.) --> yes, with greater jealousy accordingly.
 Insert here.
 => Show the charity work or imply?

+### Reinforcements

+Queen Matilda having had a quiet word with Godfrey about the hazing of Beatrice going on in quiet corners.
+He listened, nodded, and said nothing.
+But the next morning, when Avice opened her mouth to make a cutting remark at breakfast, Godfrey rose from his seat and walked to stand behind Beatrice’s chair.
+He did not speak.
+He simply stood there, his hand resting on the back of her chair, his gaze steady on the half‑sisters.

+Avice’s words died in her throat.
+Eustacia looked away.

+Beatrice, startled, glanced up at him.
+He gave her the smallest of smiles.

+From that moment, the open cruelties paused.
+The whispers continued, but no one dared speak loudly while in Godfrey’s presence.

+---

 ![Chapter](Goose_Bride-goosemark-cut_small.png)